 - c.
 Operation and maintenance of a railroad line in both Hampton & Colleton County (the Counties) in South Carolina is the primary responsibility of the Salkehatchie Subdivision (SALKS).
-The railroad had lost its only customer when the SCE&G coal plant on the line ceased operations.
+The railroad had lost its only customer when the Dominion Energy (formerly SCE&G) coal plant on the line ceased operations.
 The Division worked with the Counties to develop a plan to purchase the railroad and bring new industry to it and the Counties. - d.
-The Economic Development Project Fund is used to account for land and land improvement contributions received from the South Carolina Department of Commerce which were purchased using proceeds from the State of South Carolina's General Obligation Bond Fund.
+The Economic Development Project Fund is used to account for land, land improvement and/or cash contributions received from the South Carolina Department of Commerce related to economic development projects.